videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 very vast topic, with tons of research on each of its sub-areas.
 At the same time implementing and verifying distributed systems is also quite complex.
-There are many subtle places where to commit mistakes than can make our implementations totally broken under unexpected circumstances.
+There are many subtle places where to commit mistakes can make our implementations totally broken under unexpected circumstances.

 What if we choose the wrong quorum and then our new fancy replication